Skip to main content

 Campaigns Overview Page

-To check the performance of the campaign (Views, Clicks, CTR, ATC, Orders) daily, head to the Total Campaigns table on the Campaigns Overview page.
+To check the performance of the campaign (Views, Clicks, CTR, ATC, Orders, and CPC) daily, see the Total Campaigns table

-• If you cannot find the campaign, you can search for it by typing its name in the search bar in the Total campaigns table
+💡Tip : If you cannot find the campaign, you can search for it by typing its name in the search bar in the Total Campaigns table.

-Clicking on the metrics in the Total Campaigns table allows you to sort them in ascending or descending order according to the selected metric.
+💡Tip: Click on the metrics in the Total Campaigns table to sort them in ascending or descending order according to the selected metric.

 Performance Page

-To monitor a campaign’s performance, click on its name from the Performance Page.
+To monitor a campaign’s performance, click on its name in the table to access its Performance Page.

-You can see the overall performance (Views, Clicks, CTR, Spends, Revenue, ROAS, and Orders) of the campaign, its performance across time.
-You can also see its performance per Product/Stock Keeping Unit (SKU), Placement, Target, and Customer Query.
+There, you can view the overall performance (Views, Clicks, CTR, Spends, Revenue, ROAS, and Orders) of your campaign across time, and a breakdown of its performance per Product/Stock Keeping Unit (SKU), Placement, Target, and Customer Query.
 When you click on the campaign name, you will land on the Products tab.

 Notes